abhirupa-tech/NLP-Mini-Project-Handbook/README.md

 A Heap of Interesting Mini NLP Project to Boost your Learning

 <h2>Requirements:</h2>
 - Install Jupyter Notebook.
-I personally use it with VS Code, through an extension.
+I personally use it with VS Code, through an extension.<br>
 - Do not Simply Copy the Code.
 Read comments and Learn through it